Sketch: A US net-zero CO₂ energy system by 2050

 You may also be interested in

-Shell in the United States explores and produces energy products - fuels, oil, natural gas, lubricants, LPG, chemicals; with major projects in the Gulf of Mexico and the Permian, with Hydrogen fuel stations in California, refineries and manufacturing in Texas and Pennsylvania.
+Shell USA explores and produces energy products - fuels, oil, natural gas, lubricants, LPG, chemicals; with major projects in the Gulf of Mexico and the Permian, with Hydrogen fuel stations in California, refineries and manufacturing in Texas and Pennsylvania.

 In tackling climate change, the focus is increasingly on limiting the global temperature rise to 1.5° Celsius.
 Shell supports this ambition.